thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 permalink: /:collection/:path.html
 ---

-You will create a user account for each unique person who will access ThoughtSpot, either manually or through LDAP.
-If a user has access through LDAP, that user's information is managed by your LDAP installation.
-If you create a user manually in ThoughtSpot, you manage that user in ThoughtSpot.
+For each unique person who accesses ThoughtSpot, you must create a user account.

+You can create users directly in ThoughtSpot, or import users and user groups through LDAP or similar protocols.

-You can edit manually created users through the interface.
-If a manually-created user forgets their password, you can reset it by editing the user.
-If you have forgotten the admin password, please call [ThoughtSpot Support.]({{ site.baseurl }}/admin/misc/contact.html#)
+When you create a user manually in ThoughtSpot, you continue to manage that user in ThoughtSpot.
+For example, you can reset the user's password, change their email, and so on.
+If forgot the admin password, please call [ThoughtSpot Support.]({{ site.baseurl }}/admin/misc/contact.html#)

+For users who have access through LDAP, the LDAP installation manages all  user information.

 ## [Create a user through the interface](#create-user-ui)

-This procedure shows how to creating a user manually.
+This procedure demonstrates how to create a user manually.
 When you create a user, you can assign group memberships.
 The group's privileges and permissions apply to all of its members.
-Any user you create will be added to the group **All** automatically.
+Also, note that all users automatically belong to the group **All**.

 1. Log into ThoughtSpot from a browser.
 2. Click the **Admin** icon, on the top navigation bar.